100trillion/seoulreimeetup-gatsby/_posts/2015-10-14-no-one-believed-he-could-build-his-own-house-in-a-bamboo-forest-in-korea-see-the-results.md

 Come join us on <a target="_blank" href="http://www.meetup.com/Seoul-REI-Meetup/events/225572865/" rel="noopener noreferrer">Saturday, October 17, from 1 to 3 PM at TOZ Gangnam</a>.

 Don’t let that beautiful, unique dream of yours fade away.
-As a wise man once said, &#8220;You’ll never regret the dreams you went for and didn’t quite reach.
-Only the ones you never tried.&#8221;
+As a wise man once said,  "You’ll never regret the dreams you went for and didn’t quite reach.
+Only the ones you never tried. "